-All authentication with the Delphix Engine is done with the username and password of a domain admin engine user.
+All authentication with the Delphix Engine is done with the username and password of a engine administrator.
 There are two methods of storing these credentials with DCT.
 They can either be stored and encrypted on DCT itself or retrieved from a password vault.
 We recommend fetching the credentials from a vault.
 Currently only the HashiCorp vault is supported.